 Accommodations

 We booked at the Buena Vista Palace, a Hilton resort that is an official Disney hotel or what was called a "Disney affiliate" hotel.
 Both Barb and I are Hilton Honors members so could use our points to help pay for our reservation.
-Plus we earned double points for each night we stayed due to an offer they had at the time.
+Plus we earned double points for each night we stayed due to a special offer they had at the time.

 We arrived at Hilton Orlando Buena Vista Palace by rental car from Orlando International Airport (MCO).
 The hotel is just over 20 miles from the airport, about a 30-minute drive, depending on traffic.